Author: Alyse Campbell

 Read More

-Attending Computers and Writing 2023?
-Be a Session Reviewer!
-The Sweetland Digital Rhetoric Collaborative is seeking reviewers for the 2023 Computers and Writing Conference (UC Davis, June 22nd-23rd 2023).
-If you would like to be a session reviewer for C&W 2023, please visit this Google Spreadsheet to sign up for a session to review.
+The Sweetland Digital Rhetoric Collaborative is seeking reviewers for the 2025 Computers and Writing Conference (May 15th-18th, Athens, GA) If you would like to be a session reviewer for C&W 2025, please visit this Google Spreadsheet to sign up for a session to review.
 After you sign up, you will receive an email with information about submitting a session review draft.
 You will be asked to provide information about the session and a short bio for yourself.
-Since some sessions were recorded asynchronously this year, they will be available through…
+We are particularly interested in conference reviews pertaining to digital rhetoric, though you are welcome to propose your own session to review.
+Reviews…

 Read More